-Product governance is managed for the Embark Corporate Services Limited Board through three Board committees Group Risk Committee, Executive Customer Committee and Group Change Committee.
+Product governance is managed for the Embark Corporate Services Limited Board through three Board committees:

+- Group Risk Committee;

+- Executive Customer Committee; and

+- Group Change Committee.

 These are supported by three Proposition Ownership Groups for Pensions, Investments and Platform each with their own sub-committee/group for development and customer fair value analysis.
 The Firm has a supplier management framework when using external providers, including new asset managers.

 A formal Document Management Process is in place to ensure that all investor communications are reviewed regularly and remain fit for purpose.

-Embark Investment Services (EIL) undertake all monitoring of the Firm's Investment Pathways managers together with other managers outside of pathways.
+EIL undertake all monitoring of the Firm's Investment Pathways managers together with other managers outside of pathways.
 Investment performance is discussed by the Investment Committee and any proposed changes are taken to the Executive Committee for formal review.

-The Firm has set up an Investment Committee which meets both quarterly and annually.
+The Investment Committee meets both quarterly and annually.
 In depth annual reviews are provided by an independent third party which with the Investment Committee will make recommendations to the Firm's Executive Customer Committee for decision making.